 c. the intelligent use of supplements where they are applicable,

 d. how to combat, treat or offset malabsorption and nutrient deficiencies caused by the complexities of their cancer and any treatment given.
-Check out Blog 2 in this series which specfically looks at Malabsorption.
+Check out Article 2in this series which specfically looks at Malabsorption.

 e. how to deconflict these side effects with those of the various syndromes which can sometimes accompany Neuroendocrine Cancer.

 In early 2011, shortly after my first major surgery and commencement of my monthly somatostatin analogue – Lanreotide (Somatuline), I started to notice a number of issues developing.
 I carefully searched for clues and I could see that some of my issues pointed to side effects from treatment (both from surgery and somatostatin analogues) and potentially some vitamin and mineral deficiencies.
 I had already been taking an ‘over 50‘ multivitamin tablet for some time before I was diagnosed and assumed I was already covered.
 Having analysed the issues I was experiencing at the time, I was specifically targeting B12 and my initial test score was just in range (i.e borderline).
 Surprisingly my multivitamin B12 content was 400% RDA – yet my blood test was borderline.
 That might explain some of the fatigue!